Department of Energy, Bonneville Power Administration – Lightning Strike Test 2017

 American Society for Testing and Materials 2016/2018

-Demonstration of SPF3000 Sprayed on Fire Department Fire Shelter
+Demonstration at a Fire Department Fire Shelter

 Virgin Orbit completes a fuel thrust test on a rocket stand equipped with Sun FireDefenses’s FireShield Fabric as insulating wraps on the steel support beams.
 Combustion temperatures were just under 6000°F (wildfires average ~2,000° F).